-38.10.4.2 The cost per MW ratio of the proposed transmission Generator Deactivation Solution or the RMR Service Offers of the Initiating Generator or the generation Generator Deactivation Solution.
+38.10.4.2 The cost per MW ratio of the proposed transmission Short-Term Reliability Process Solution or the RMR Service Offers of the Initiating Generator or the generation Short-Term Reliability Process Solution.
 For this evaluation, the ISO will first determine the present worth, in dollars, of the total capital cost of the proposed solution in current year dollars.
-The ISO will then determine the MW value of the solution by summing the Generator Deactivation Reliability Need, in MW, with the additional improvement, in MW, that the proposed solution offers beyond serving the Generator Deactivation Reliability Need.
+The ISO will then determine the MW value of the solution by summing the Short-Term Reliability Process Need, in MW, with the additional improvement, in MW, that the proposed solution offers beyond serving the Short-Term Reliability Process Need.
 The ISO will then determine the cost per MW ratio by dividing the present worth of the total capital cost by the MW value.

 38.10.4.3 The expandability of the proposed solution.
 The ISO will consider the impact of the proposed solution on future construction.
 The ISO will also consider the extent to which any subsequent expansion will continue to use this proposed solution within the context of system expansion.